Celebrating Indigenous Peoples’ history and stories

 Download colouring pagesDownload colouring pages

-To celebrate National Indigenous History Month, we invite you to experience the story of Turtle Island as told through the illustrations of Jasmine Bernard, member of the Madawaska Maliseet First Nation, also known by the traditional name, Wolastoqiyik.
+To celebrate National Indigenous History Month and National Indigenous Peoples Day, we invite you to experience a version of the Anishinaabe story, The Seven Sacred Teaching, as interpreted by illustrator Jasmine Bernard, member of the Madawaska Maliseet First Nation, also known by the traditional name, Wolastoqiyik.
 Storytelling is a vital and vibrant part of Indigenous culture.
-The many different versions of the Turtle Island story told by Indigenous Peoples around the world reminds us of the diversity and rich cultural heritage of Indigenous Communities.
+The many different versions of the Seven Sacred Teachings told by Indigenous Peoples around the world reminds us of the diversity and rich cultural heritage of Indigenous Communities.
 This month we encourage you to celebrate and learn from Indigenous culture.

 We acknowledge and honour that from coast to coast to coast, we are all standing on the traditional territory of the First Nations, Inuit, and Métis people.
 Scotiabank is committed to reconciliation and furthering our connection with the Indigenous communities across our footprint.